PhantomCybernetics/phntm_bridge_docs/index.rst

 Phantom Bridge is a fast WebRTC ROS2 Bridge written in C++ for real-time ROS2 data visualization and video streaming, teleoperation, human-robot interaction, and both local and remote robot monitoring.

-The Bridge comes with :doc:`Docker container control </ui/docker-control>` for the host machine, :doc:`system load </ui-widgets/system-info>`
-:doc:`Wi-Fi monitoring </wifi-scanning-and-roaming>`, and highly customizable :doc:`Web Interface </ui/overview>` for both desktop and mobile touchscreen devices.
+The Bridge comes with :doc:`Docker container control </ui/docker-control>` for the host machine, :doc:`system load </ui-widgets/system-info>`, Wi-Fi/Cellular signal strength monitoring, and highly customizable :doc:`Web Interface </ui/overview>` for both desktop and mobile touchscreen devices.

 This suite is indended to be a modern replacement for RViz, in many cases going beyong what is typically consideted a ROS visualization tool, in order to make robotics development easier.